 - 8 eggs

-- 150 g xylithol or erithrytol or any kind of natural sweetener you use
+- 150 g xylitol (or erithrytol or any kind of natural sweetener you use)

 - 180 g ground almonds or walnuts

-- 3 teaspoon of cacao powder I usually use unsweetened version from the Netherlands because it is a good quality
+- 3 tsp cacao powder (I usually use unsweetened version from the Netherlands because it is a good quality)

 - pinch of salt